alljoyn/extras-webdocs/docs/develop/building/thin_linux.md

 ## Add the AllJoyn framework to an application

-Link to the “Writing your own Thin App section”
+See the [Build an Application using the Thin Library section][build-app-thin-library] for instructions.

+[build-app-thin-library]:  /develop/tutorial/thin-app